opnfv/kvmfornfv/docs/release/userguide/packet_forwarding.userguide.rst

 of traffic generator can be modified through ``TRAFFIC`` dictionary passed to the ``--test-params`` option.
 It is not needed to specify all values of ``TRAFFIC`` dictionary.
 It is sufficient to specify only values, which should be changed.
-Detailed description of ``TRAFFIC`` dictionary can be found at: ref:`configuration-of-traffic-dictionary`.
+Detailed notes on ``TRAFFIC`` dictionary can be found at: ref:`configuration-of-traffic-dictionary`.

 Example of execution of VSPERF in "trafficgen" mode: